'Everything about the Gulf of St. Lawrence was warmer in 2021': federal scientist | CBC News

 More warm water out there

-Galbraith predicted the situation is likely to continue as deep water from the continental shelf that slowly flows into the Gulf and diffuses is also very warm.
+Galbraith predicted the situation is likely to continue as deep water from the continental shelf that slowly flows into the gulf and diffuses is also very warm.

-That flow is a mix of warmer Gulf stream water moving north and colder water moving south in the Labrador Current.
+That flow is a mix of warmer Gulf Stream water moving north and colder water moving south in the Labrador Current.

-Galbraith said the Gulf stream has become dominant but it's not clear whether this is a permanent event.
+Galbraith said the Gulf Stream has become dominant but it's not clear whether this is a permanent event.

 "I don't think we understand the dynamics of the water going around the Grand Banks well enough to know for certain they're never going to come back on."